AlexHuang2/AlexHuang2/README.md

-Quantitative Researcher working in buy-side finance.
+Quantitative Researcher working in asset management.
 Teams I've worked in make use of open-source packages for both ad-hoc purposes and building out internal libraries.
 Looking to stay up-to-date, contribute back, and report issues we find along the way.